Monica English the Witch of Gayton, Norfolk, England

 "… son of Wing Commander R. G. English and stepson of Mrs English of St Mary's, Sheringham, Norfolk…."

-Between 1972 and 1976, Robert and Monica English, moved to Brafferton Hall in Helperby, Yorkshire.
+In 1973 or 1974, Robert and Monica English, moved to Brafferton Hall in Helperby, Yorkshire.

 ~ Brafferton Hall